r-syst/tools/Diagno-syst/README.md

     ref_taxa    the taxa of column <charname> in character file
     ref_id      the corresponding reference seq_id

-2 - loads the distance file, built by mpi_disseq, sparse format, asDistance file is in a sparse format
-    an array <Dis> with three columns
+2 - loads the distance file, built by mpi_disseq, sparse format, as an array <Dis> with three columns
     - first     : queries   : query id
     - second    : ref       : reference id
     - third     : dis       : distance between both

 3 - annotates and builds the inventory

-    pl_inv  : a list of inventories, one per gap
+    pl_inv  = []    : a list of inventories, one per gap
                       each inventory is a dictionary
                       with    keys    : the taxons in reference
                               values  : the number of reads with this annotation, for this gap

     query_annot = {}    dictionary with annotations
                         keys    : queries (see [2])
                         values  : a taxon if any, or "unclassified"

 4 - Organizes the inventories as a table

     Res is a table with
-        row         : taxa
+    * row         : taxa
-        colums      : gaps
+    * colums      : gaps
-        Res[i,j]    : the number of reads of taxon <i> for gap <j>
+    * Res[i,j]    : the number of reads of taxon <i> for gap <j>

     if Tab == True
         Res is written as <rep_fulldiagno.txt>